 I’m debating whether to have CVS.
 What exactly happens during the procedure?

 The CVS question is definitely not an easy one, and you’re smart to do your research before making a decision.
-If you do opt for the procedure, it will be performed around the end of your first trimester, between weeks ten and twelve.
+If you do opt for the procedure, it will be performed around the end of your first trimester, between weeks 10 and 12.